-Final Revenue Forecast May 2014
+Final Revenue Forecast June 2016

-Early in May, the CFO will release a new revenue forecast.
-The final budget adopted by the Council must fit within this revenue forecast.
-If the May revenue forecast is lower than the February forecast, the Mayor and Council must work to find additional budget savings.
-If the May revenue forecast is higher than the February forecast, the Council can support some additional funding proposals.
+The CFO releases a new revenue forecast in the spring, though the specific timing changes from year to year.
+If the new revenue forecast is lower than the February forecast, the Mayor and Council must work to find additional budget savings.
+If the revenue forecast is higher than the February forecast, the Council can support some additional funding proposals.